FIWARE/tutorials.NGSI-v2/docs/time-series-data.md

 # Persisting and Querying Time Series Data (CrateDB)

-> "Forever is composed of nows."
+> "Age is something that doesn't matter, unless you are a cheese."."
 >
-> — Emily Dickinson
+> — Luis Buñuel

 Previous tutorials have shown how to persist historic context data into a range of databases such as **MySQL** and **PostgreSQL**. using [Apache Flume](historic-context-flume.md) and [Apache NIFI](historic-context-nifi.md) Furthermore,